ISAITB/docs-services/source/common/index.rst

 made inline but rather controls are presented to either download the content as a file or view it in a code editor.
 To facilitate this process you can specify on your ``AnyContent`` outputs an additional
 ``mimeType`` property that is set with the content's `mime type`_ (e.g. ``text/xml``).
 The result of doing this is twofold:

-  * When downloaded, the relevant file is set with an appropriate extension and content type.
+  * When **downloaded**, the relevant file is set with an appropriate extension and content type.
-  * When displayed in an editor, syntax highlighting is applied to improve readability.
+  * When **displayed** in an editor, syntax highlighting is applied to improve readability.

 The following example illustrates the construction of a complex output structure, including a simple output string and a ``map`` with two properties: